clevertree/audio-source/README.md

-# Audio Source Player (ASP) <a name="player"></a>
-Coming Soon!

-## Planned Features:

-* Works on any modern browser on any phone, tablet or pc
-* Render song play-back in real-time for highest playback quality
-* Embeddable on any website with 2 lines of code
-* Plays MIDI files

----

 # Coming soon: Audio Source Music Communities <a name="community"></a>
 ### [SNESology Music Community](https://snesology.net)
 Listen to and publish remixes and arrangements (of copyrighted music)